securitykiss-com/rfw/config/deploy/README.rst

 **Can I create a certificate for multiple IP addresses on the same server?**

-No. Even though rfw can listen on multiple IPs (when it binds to all network interfaces), the server presents only one certificate for single IP, the same the certificate was generated for.
+You can create a certificate for every IP of the server but you cannot configure rfw with all of them at the same time. rfw accepts only a single certificate - it does not support Server Name Indication (SNI).
-In other words it does not support Server Name Indication (SNI).
+Even though rfw can listen on multiple IPs (when it binds to all network interfaces), the server presents only one fixed certificate for single IP, the same the certificate was generated for.
 An attempt to connect to a different IP, will generate 'ssl_error_bad_cert_domain' on the client side.